hung-phan/learn-nginx/README.md

 ```

 ## Variable
-NgINX default will have a default list of variables.
+nginx default will have a default list of variables.
 Check out it [here](https://nginx.org/en/docs/varindex.html).

 To set a custom variable, you can call `set` with the variable name and value.